Precision agriculture: Robots

-Self-steering tractors have existed for some time now, as John Deere equipment works like a plane on autopilot.
+Driverless tractors have advanced significantly in the 2000s.
 The tractor does most of the work, with the farmer stepping in for emergencies.
 Technology is advancing towards driverless machinery programmed by GPS to spread fertilizer or plow land.
-Autonomy of technology is driven by the demanding need of diagnoses, often difficult to accomplish solely by hands-on farmer-operated machinery.
-In many instances of high rates of production, manual adjustments cannot sustain.
+Autonomy of technology is driven by the demanding need for diagnoses, often difficult to accomplish solely by hands-on farmer-operated machinery.
+In many instances of high rates of production, manual adjustments cannot be sustained.
 Other innovations include, partly solar powered, machines/robots that identify weeds and precisely kill them with a dose of a herbicide or lasers.

-Agricultural robots, also known as AgBots, already exist, but advanced harvesting robots are being developed to identify ripe fruits, adjust to their shape and size, and carefully pluck them from branches.
+Agricultural robots have been used for applications including weed control, herbicide application, picking, harvesting, seeding, and planting.
+Advanced harvesting robots are being developed to identify ripe fruits, adjust to their shape and size, and carefully pluck them from branches.

 Drones and satellite imagery

 Drone and satellite technology are used in precision farming.
-This often occurs when drones take high quality images while satellites capture the bigger picture.
+This often occurs when drones take high-quality images while satellites capture the bigger picture.
 Aerial photography from light aircraft can be combined with data from satellite records to predict future yields based on the current level of field biomass.
 Aggregated images can create contour maps to track where water flows, determine variable-rate seeding, and create yield maps of areas that were more or less productive.
-Super resolution enhancement methods are seeing increased use in crop disease surveillance from low flying aircraft.
-Klapp et al. 2021 demonstrates a significantly improved infrared super-resolution method using a convolutional neural network.